Elendrial/aog2d/README.md

 - Complex combat #2 - tiles blocking ranged attacks
 - Complex unit subtypes - eg: amphibious, air intercepting
 - Some simple special abilities
+- KBD and allowing only one of them to be summoned.

 #### Low priority:
 - Complex special abilities